ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/intermediate/extract/README.md

 To use the `JdbcRecordReader`, we need to provide a JDBC data source and the query to fetch data.

-The `DatabaseUtil` class provides static helper methods to work with the embedded database (not shown here for simplicity's sake).
+The `DatabaseUtil` class provides static helper methods to work with the embedded database (not shown here for the sake of simplicity).

 ## Mapping records to instances of the Tweet bean